 - Reheating: Reheat pancakes (from frozen) in the microwave for about 1-2 minutes (depending on your microwave) for a quick breakfast.

 I love sheet pan pumpkin pancakes because they are a great shortcut way of making traditional pancakes.
-There is no standing over a hot stove and flipping pancake after pancake, one at a time as you would with regular pancakes, while everyone else is already eating.
+There is no standing over a hot stove and flipping pancake after pancake, one at a time as you would with Old fashioned pancakes, while everyone else is already eating.
 Just pop them in the oven for a few minutes or make them ahead.
-These also freeze really well.
-And these pumpkin pie pancakes are ideal for a casual weekend breakfast, feeding a crowd or bringing along to a breakfast potluck!

 If you're looking for a great way to use pumpkin puree or a pumpkin pancakes recipe that's easy, then give this healthy Pumpkin Pie Pancake recipe a try!